 - Creates no negative activity or event on your credit history

 - Stay in your home and avoid foreclosure

 *To Apply for a Refinance please click here

-An agreement between you and your mortgage company to change the original terms of your mortgage—such as payment amount, length of loan, interest rate, etc. You may also be eligible for the government’s Home Affordable Modification Program (HAMP) created to help struggling homeowners.
+A modification is an agreement between you and your mortgage company to change the original terms of your mortgage—such as payment amount, length of loan, interest rate, etc.

 A Short Sale, also known as a pre-foreclosure sale, is when you sell your home for less than the balance due on your mortgage.
 With your lender’s permission, you may list and sell your home at fair market value, even if the amount you receive from the sale is less than the amount you owe.